jamesperes-zz/EC/README.md

 [![Build Status](https://travis-ci.org/jamesperes/EC.svg?branch=master)](https://travis-ci.org/jamesperes/EC)

 # EC
-Project for manage students in English College.
+Project OpenSource for manage students in English College.

 The project is based on the rules of language schools in Ireland and used to show student information during the course. e.g